The Museum has thousands of irreplaceable items in the archives along with 63 vehicles that range from 1886 through 2003.

 The R.E.
 Olds Transportation Museum has outgrown its current building.
 The Museum cannot remain on the current site to expand its facility and services because it is located in the 100-year flood plain and the floodway.
 Currently REOTM is looking into other sites around the Lansing area to construct a new, larger facility.

-Lori Lanspeary- Board Vice President
+Lori Lanspeary- Board President

-Robert Thrun- Board Treasurer
+Mike Nila- Board Treasurer

 Leslie Markwort- Board Secretary